 How Smile Train is Navigating the Coronavirus Pandemic

-Another baby is born with a cleft every three minutes, even during a pandemic.
-While the needs of every region and medical partner are different, everyone who works with us at Smile Train shares an unwavering commitment to providing lifesaving cleft treatment.
-Thanks to you, our passionate and caring supporters, Smile Train will be there to provide our patients and partners the care they need – as well as the partnership and solidarity that will guide us all through the days to come.
+A baby is born with a cleft every three minutes, even during a pandemic.
+While the needs of every region and medical partner will remain unique, everyone who works with us at Smile Train shares an unwavering commitment to providing lifesaving cleft treatment.
+Thanks to you, our passionate and caring supporters, Smile Train will be there to provide our patients and partners the care they need, every step of the way.